rkyleg/scope/README.md

 About
 ==
 I decided to create an IDE because there wasn't a single one that met my critical needs.
-I ended up using multiple editors depending on the OS and language.
 I also wanted to be able to customize the IDE utilizing tools I am familiar with.
 Armadillo is inspired by SPE, Geany, Notepad++ and Spyder.
-Armadillo is written in Python with PyQt (and sometiems HTML5) for the UI.
+Armadillo is written in Python with PyQt (and sometimes HTML5) for the UI.
 HTML5 is utilized with Qt's built in WebKit (QWebView).

 The goals of Armadillo: